aughey/cpp_playground/StateMachine.md

 ## Blinking light

+When a button is pressed, blink a light until the button is released.

 Requirements:
 1. When button is not pressed light will be off.
 2. When button is pressed, light will blink.
-3. Light will turn on immediately when button is pressed.
+    - Light will turn on immediately when button is pressed.
-4. Light will continue to flash until button is released.
+    - Light will continue to flash until button is released.
 5. When button is released, light will turn off immediately.

 ```mermaid